HelenDrug/100-days-of-code/log.md

 ### Day 64: May 2, 2020
 ##### React
 **Today's Progress**: Today I learned about styling React components.
 I learned how to set styles and classes dynamically.
 I was introduced to Radium and learned hot to use pseudo-classes and media-queries with Radium.

+### Day 65: May 3, 2020
+##### React
+**Today's Progress**: Today I learned about styled components in React.
+In order to use them, you need to import styled-components library first, then you create a component with CSS styles in it and use that component in your main app file like this: